kirangosu/blog/about.md

 I teach coding to the kids in my local library as part of Coder Dojo.

 Gardening is one of my hobbies that keeps me busy most of the summer.
-I also cook new, we at least new to me and my family, cuisine.
+I also cook something that's new, well at least new to me and my family.

 I watch cricket and also play for a local club in Essex.